 There have been a number of recent reports in the media about Y-chromosome studies to trace surname ancestry through the male line and determine relationships.
 These include the question of whether Thomas Jefferson fathered any children by slave Sally Hemmings, and the relationship of Jewish men supposedly descended from Aaron (kohanim).
 The results of these and other studies have been very helpful in determining relationships that can not be proven by any other method.
 The same procedures can now by applied to the Graves Surname Project.

 The Graves Surname DNA Project was started in July 2001.
 The plan is to use DNA testing to find the connections and ancestries of the many families involved.
-This will be accomplished by performing Y chromosome DNA tests on a sampling of men with the Graves surname (including all variant spellings).
-Each participant will receive a report of his own results from the testing laboratory, and a summary (without identification of specific individuals) will be posted on this website.
+This initially involved performing Y chromosome DNA tests on a sampling of men with the Graves surname (including all variant spellings).
+Each participant received a report of his own results from the testing laboratory, and a summary (without identification of specific individuals) was posted on this website.

 Men from all of the various name spellings are encouraged to participate.
 Each male participant will provide a mouth swab sample to be analyzed by the testing laboratory (Family Tree DNA).
 This sampling technique is painless and only involves the use of a swab to collect a small amount of cells from the inside of a person's cheek.
 The participant administers the test in the privacy of his own home.

 The test kit and instructions will be sent by Family Tree DNA to each participant.
 All participants will then return samples, payment (if not prepaid), and a release form (to allow the DNA results of each person to be matched against other results in the FTDNA database, possibly resulting in more matches in the future).